creme332/reddit-spam-bot-detector/README.md

-# 🤖 Reddit bot detector
+# 🤖 Reddit Bot Detector
-A simple algorithm that identifies spam bot accounts on Reddit.
+A simple algorithm that uses Reddit's API to identify spam bot accounts.

 Different weights are assigned to accounts based on the following heuristics:
 Heuristics | Meaning